 Nicholas Kristof wrote this opinion piece for the New York times about abortion and “Christian” abortion doctor, Dr. Parker.
-I’m always reading the pro-abortion literature and this one just stood out to me.
-I thought I would offer my thoughts regarding Mr. Kristof’s abortion logic, by simply quoting sections of his article and providing some commentary.
+I thought I would offer my thoughts regarding Mr. Kristof’s abortion logic by simply quoting sections of his article and providing some commentary.
 John Stonestreet with the Colson Center addressed the issue of Dr. Parker being a Christian abortion provider here.
 It is excellent and I suggest you read it as well.

 Here we go: